 Llum BCN will transform Poble Nou’s neighborhood into a light masterpiece.
-This is the second year that Barcelona puts together this artistic and amazing event.
+This is the second year that Barcelona puts this artistic and amazing event together.
 The event takes place on the 15th, 16th and 17th of February.

 The 3-night event will certainly change the urban landscape in Barcelona.
 Different types of buildings like Torre Glòries, Fundació Mies van der Rohe or Espai Simon take part in the light festival.
 Around 80 buildings participate every year.
 Choose the best location and date to visit them and make the most of your time.

 If you get peckish, make your way to the Van Van Light gastronomic space at Tánger Street or Sancho de Ávila.
 Grab some food at the different food trucks and a nice cold drink!